ClaireSer/Karapolis/README.md

 # KARAPOLIS
-This is a platform to create events and participate.
+This is a platform to create events to enable people to meet based on their hobbies and passion.

+IN PROGRESS...